Amy Sanderson: Suffrage activism

 In February 1908, Sanderson was arrested a second time and imprisoned for a month in Holloway Prison in London, with others in a small militant group who had accosted Prime Minister H.H.
 Asquith at his home in Cavendish Square.
-She was given a Holloway brooch designed by Sylvia Pankhurst for being imprisoned for the cause of women's votes.
+She was given a Women's Freedom League Holloway brooch (which is different from the WSPU Holloway brooch designed by Sylvia Pankhurst) for being imprisoned for the cause of women's votes.